-The Keen Clearwater CNX sandal generally runs true to size.
-The men’s and women’s versions are available in whole and half sizes.
+The KEEN Clearwater CNX sandal is for men and women.
 Its toe box is generous enough for adequate movement of the toes without pinching.
 The lacing system allows the sandal to conform to the shape of the foot without any pressure points.

 The durable TPU shank in this sandal enhances foot stability and provides additional support.
 It is lightweight and flexible.
 It flexes just enough for a natural movement of the foot without sacrificing support.